Free expat tax extension icon

 2. What is the cheapest way to pay taxes online?

-The cheapest way to pay the IRS online is IRS Direct Pay, which lets you make a free IRS payment straight from a US checking or savings account, with no processing fee.
-If you cannot use a US bank, a debit card usually costs the least, because its fee is a small flat dollar amount.
+The cheapest way to pay US taxes online is IRS Direct Pay – free ACH from a US checking or savings account.
+Without a US bank account, a debit card is usually lowest-cost since the fee is a flat dollar amount rather than a percentage.

-3. How do I pay IRS taxes if I live abroad?
+3. How do I pay IRS taxes online if I live abroad?

 4. Can I pay my taxes after the deadline?